 Pick up some extra holiday work hours

 Check your favorite retail store to see if they are hiring temporary help over the holidays.
-The holiday season is a great time to pick up extra hours.
+The holiday season is a great time to pick up extra hours to make cash for Christmas gifts.
 You will often get employee discounts, which will help you buy even more presents with your earned dollar.

 Are you artistic or crafty?
-Spend some time crafting some handmade gifts, then look for local holiday gift sales and bazaars.
+Spend time crafting handmade gifts, then look for local holiday gift sales and bazaars.

 You may have to pay for a table, and it will take some money upfront for supplies, but this would be a great way to allow something you enjoy doing to make you some side cash to make ends meet.